FNB Stadium/Soccer City

 In 2010, the revamped stadium hosted its first rugby match.
 A record crowd of 94 713 turned out to watch South Africa take on New Zealand and Springbok captain John Smit receive his 100th cap.

 The stadium has political significance too.
-It will be remembered as the venue where former president Nelson Mandela was welcomed back to Soweto after his release from prison in 1990.
+It will be remembered as the venue where former president Nelson Mandela was welcomed back to Soweto after his release from prison in 1990 and was also the venue for the the former presidents memorial service on 10 December 2013 that saw an unprecedented gathering of world leaders among them was USA president Barrack Obama, former presidents Bill Clinton, Jimmy Carter and George W Bush .
 It also hosted the funeral of South African Communist Party leader Chris Hani, who was assassinated in 1993.

-Today, the FNB Stadium is a unique architectural landmark in Soweto’s skies.
-It’s little wonder that FIFA has described it as “one of the most artistic and awe-inspiring football venues on the African continent”.
+Today, the FNB Stadium is a unique architectural landmark in Gauteng.
+It’s little wonder that FIFA has described it as “one of the most artistic and awe-inspiring football venues on the African continent” The stadium is also referred to at the Calabash Stadium because it was built to resemble an African beer pot.

 Tours are offered from Monday to Friday at 09h00, 10h30, 12h00, 13h30 and 15h00